A Colombian Visa is Waiting for you…

 With Colombian Visas there are three visa categories.
 They are V for visitor, M for migrant, and R for resident.

-for the foreigner wishing to visit Colombia once or several times or to stay temporarily in the country without this being permanent.
+The Colombian Visitor Visa is for a foreigner wishing to visit Colombia once or multiple times, or to stay temporarily in the country, without the stay being permanent.
 The visitor visa may be as short as 1 week or as long as 3 years.
-This visa type does not qualify for long term residency as the M visa type does.
+This visa type does not qualify for long-term residency, unlike the M visa.

 V – Tourist